- Safety and Health Topics

 - Mercury Compounds.
 Environmental Protection Agency (EPA).
 Discusses hazards associated with mercury exposure, both acute and chronic.

 - NIOSH Pocket Guide to Chemical Hazards.
-US Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 2005-149, (2007, September).
+U.S. Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 2005-149, (September 2007).
 Contains exposure limits, physical description, health effects, and personal protective equipment.

 - Mercury - What are the potential health effect of mercury?.
 Canadian Centre for Occupational Health and Safety (CCOHS).
 Discusses the main health effects of mercury as well as local and systematic effects.